Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 One day:
 preview loadout changes
-improve slot counting logic via slot map
 PCS support
 Weapon Upgrade support
 IAM integration
 XSkin integration?
-Use Tac Armory UI inventory images
 Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad in vanilla squad select Replace IsWeaponAllowedByClass by IsWeaponAllowedByClass_CH

 KNOWN ISSUES
 When using vanilla squad select, the EQUIP LOADOUT shortcut will remain on screen even after the soldier is removed from that slot.

+Credits:
+Fancy inventory images copied from Tactical Armory UI by Musashi.